A Typical Day - Hong Kong

 11 a.m. - Morning class resumes.

-Noon - At lunch break, you debate between attending an optional review session and enjoying lunch in the sunny courtyard.
+Noon - At lunch break, you debate between attending an optional review session and enjoying lunch or catching up on quick emails from work.

 1 p.m. - After lunch, your study group convenes.